 A-CAM adopters also have options regarding their DSL offerings.
 Because A-CAM adopters will no longer be receiving legacy support, these carriers can take advantage of a new regulatory framework that allows for the regulated ILEC to provide DSL as a retail offering.
 This eliminates the obligation to contribute to USF for the provision of the transmission component of DSL as is currently required.
 Under this approach, A-CAM adopters that already offer the DSL on a detariffed basis would file a 60-day notice with the FCC specifying that the carrier will no longer be offering DSL as a separate transmission service.
 After the 60 days, the carrier would be offering “detariffed retail Internet access service” and would no longer post rates, terms and conditions on its website.
 The revenue from providing DSL would then be reported as retail revenue on the Form 499, which would then not be subject to the Federal Universal Service Charge (FUSC).
 A-CAM adopters that are not currently detariffed would be able to take advantage of this option beginning July 1, 2017, if they elect to exit NECA’s DSL pool by the March 1 deadline.

 JSI has developed a checklist of these and other options which should be considered by A-CAM adopters, as well as a templates for the revised offer acceptance letter and the 60-day notice.
-Please contact your cost consultant, John Kuykendall, Brian Sullivan, or Steve Meltzer at 301-459-7590 if you would like for us to send these to you.
-JSI also can assist your company decide whether or not to accept the revised offer and can answer any questions about the A-CAM rulings or the 60-day notice process.
+JSI can help your company decide whether or not to accept the revised offer and answer any questions about the A-CAM rulings or the 60-day notice process.

 Please click on the button below to connect with one of our experts.